The Todo Noise Application

 import '../utils/catch-unhandled-errors.js';

-import globalsSchema from './schemas/globals.js';
+import globalSchema from './schemas/global.js';

 - Register the schema into the state manager and create the